 Sarah: That's an amazing superpower!
 I love that your childhood passions continue to inspire you.
 What drew you to working with YokyWorks?

-Sydney: I was drawn to YokyWorks because of its innovative intervention for addressing dyslexia - the Milan method.
+Sydney: I was drawn to YokyWorks because of its innovative intervention for addressing dyslexia.
 I was intrigued by its impact on cognitive and behavioral growth which fueled my desire to address the educational needs of young people.
 YokyWorks emphasizes the importance of studying each individual learner in order to be an effective specialist.
 Additionally, the YokyWorks team challenges and empowers its future education specialists to teach all individuals the power of reading.

 Sarah: What part of your job are you most passionate about?